We are NOT

 Staining: Research vs Internet Myths

-and brown tear staining is not merely a cosmetic nuisance.
+and brown staining, is not merely a cosmetic nuisance.
 It is a symptom of disease, poor diet, allergies, genetic

 predisposition or physical malfunction.
 Many of the

 Internet suggested "cures" are myths passed down from one

 lazy researcher to another so many times they are taken

 as fact.
 Many of these myths, and the "cures" based on

 After years of research, and countless interviews with

 numerous veterinarians, veterinary Opthalmologists and

 antibiotic experts, we are currently writing and publishing our additional findings.
 Sign

 up below to be notified of new findings as they are